-The lack of comparables both in theory and in practice - the WWIED question - is a difficult issue.
-There are two key obstacles to reform.
+There are two key obstacles to reform of the arm's length standard.
 The first obstacle arises from the parties "at the table" when transfer pricing rules and guidelines are being written.
-Because the topic is so esoteric, only a few individuals are well enough informed to participate knowledgeably in the debate.
-For example, the OECD has multiple working parties involved in overhauling the transfer pricing guidelines; the working parties consist of three groups: tax authorities, MNEs and tax consultants.
+Because the topic is so esoteric, only a few individuals are well-enough informed to participate knowledgeably in the debate.
+For example, the OECD has multiple working parties involved in overhauling the transfer pricing guidelines and the BEPS initiative; the working parties consist of three groups: tax authorities, MNEs, and tax consultants.
 The United Nations (2013) has also recently released a UN Transfer Pricing Manual, which pays closer attention to the situation of developing countries and their tax authorities; the manual was primarily developed by developing country tax authorities with inputs from MNEs and tax groups.
-The parties at the table (MNEs, tax authorities and transfer pricing professionals) have their own vested interests in the outcome.
+The parties at the table (MNEs, tax authorities, and transfer pricing professionals) have their own vested interests in the outcome.

 In terms of solutions, I see NGOs as having an important role to play here in providing a counter-weight to MNEs, particularly through their information dissemination activities.
 The Tax Justice Network, for example, has been influential in raising public awareness of trade mispricing and its harmful impacts on developing countries.
-While I disagree strongly with the NGO rhetoric that treats all transfer pricing as abusive, these groups have been instrumental in providing data and case studies supporting the OECD's base erosion and profit shifting initiative (OECD, 2103a).
+While I disagree with those NGOs that see all transfer pricing as abusive, these groups have been instrumental in providing data and case studies supporting the OECD's base erosion and profit shifting initiative (Christian Aid, 2009).
 Recent work by the World Bank (see Reuter, 2012) has also drawn attention to the problems that can occur if MNEs engage in transfer pricing practices that drain income from developing countries.
 I argue that academics can also play a useful non-partisan role, particularly in terms of providing an economic analysis of the various proposals.